Skip to Main Content

 The following databases have articles related to Women and Gender Studies:

-JSTOR A reliable and comprehensive archive of important scholarly journal literature, including searchable and browsable tables of contents and full text articles from both multidisciplinary and discipline-specific journal collections.
+JSTOR This link opens in a new windowA reliable and comprehensive archive of important scholarly journal literature, including searchable and browsable tables of contents and full text articles from both multidisciplinary and discipline-specific journal collections.

-Project Muse Provides 100% full-text access to over 300 high quality humanities, arts, and social sciences journals from 60 scholarly publishers.
+Project Muse This link opens in a new windowProvides 100% full-text access to over 300 high quality humanities, arts, and social sciences journals from 60 scholarly publishers.